1256-bits/curses-txt-reader/README.md

 * B - toggle progress bar
 * Home - got to the first page
 * End - go to the last page
+### Command line options:

+    -h, --help - pring help message and exit
+    -v, --version - print version number and exit

 ### Feature roadmap
-- [ ] Moving to a specific page by it's number
+- Moving to a specific page by it's number
-- [ ] Bookmarks
+- Bookmarks
-- [ ] --version and --help options
-- [ ] resize the window if the terminal is resized
+- Resize the window if the terminal is resized
+- Clear history option